aclyung/LecturesPy2/README.md

 # LecturesPy2
-This Project might be deleted soon
+This Project might be deleted soon.